 Or if you’d like to use a paid solution to get a fiber map of your area check out FiberLocator.

-There are usually other regional providers as well that will be specific to your area, so you may need to do some searching.
+There are also local providers in many regions of the world, so you may need to do some searching.
 These companies usually won’t give you a map of where they have service, but sometimes they will take a list of addresses and then tell you which ones are on-net.
 Make a list of buildings that you think would work for your needs and get the addresses and then start calling around to fiber providers.

 You can also physically go to the area where you’re looking for fiber and look for fiber enclosures and hardware in the ground or on the exterior of buildings.
 Sometimes you’ll see boxes helpfully labelled as fiber infrastructure with the name of the company.